valad47/DildoGramDesktop/.github/CONTRIBUTING.md

 ## What contributions are accepted

-We highly appreciate your contributions in the matter of fixing bugs and optimizing the AyuGram Desktop source code and its documentation.
+We highly appreciate your contributions in the matter of fixing bugs and optimizing the DildoGram Desktop source code and its documentation.
 In case of fixing the existing user experience please push to your fork and [submit a pull request][pr].

 If you have a translations-related contribution, check out [our Crowdin][translate].